drnsmith/drnsmith/README.md

-<h2 align="left">Hi 👋, I'm Natasha (Dr. Smith) — Business Scientist | Data & AI Engineer | Economist & Innovator</h2>
+<h2 align="left">Hi 👋, I'm Natasha — AI Data Scientist | Quant | Business Economist</h2>
 <p align="left">
-I love connecting the dots between data, AI, and strategy to tackle the kind of business problems that keep people up at night.
-Whether it’s machine learning, predictive modelling, or just good old-fashioned number-crunching, these days I’m all about building AI-powered tools that spark innovation and help organisations make smarter, faster, intelligent decisions.
+I blend a passion for artificial intelligence, quantitative analysis, and business economics to transform raw data into actionable insights.
+Leveraging my experience as an AI Data Scientist with a strong quant background, I build predictive models and innovative solutions that empower organisations to make smarter, faster decisions.

+Whether it's fine-tuning machine learning algorithms or uncovering strategic opportunities, I love bridging the gap between complex data and clear, impactful business strategy.

-My real passion?
-Creating tangible, impactful products that solve big challenges and deliver real, measurable results.
-Starting as a business economist and shifting into AI engineering gave me a fresh perspective on how to turn data into solutions that actually make a difference — and how to communicate what it all means to stakeholders, ensuring alignment, trust, and action.
+Being a rare breed gives me a fresh perspective on how to turn data into solutions that actually make a difference — and how to communicate what it all means to stakeholders, ensuring alignment, trust, and action.
 </p>

 [![Follow on GitHub](https://img.shields.io/github/followers/drnsmith?label=Follow&style=social)](https://github.com/drnsmith)